mdfarazsiddiqui/DevOps-Projects/Ansible/ansiblepractical.md

     <!-- shell: apt install nginx It is equivalent to above command -->
     <!-- Proper Indentation should be there, Indent is not working due to prettier extention -->

-    We can write single or multiple playbooks in a file
+    We can write single or multiple playbooks in a file.